I posted this piece a while back…

 #3 Pass it on.
 When you post about your pledge, challenge one or more friends to join your #PBPiO giving chain.
 Encourage them to take the pledge and keep passing it on…

-If distance prohibits your ability to mail books to the Storybook Project.
-Please consider donating books to children in need in your own community.
+If distance prohibits your ability to mail books to the Storybook Project, please consider donating books to children in need in your own community.
 Oh, and be sure to share your giving story on our Facebook page https://www.facebook.com/PBPiO We love to see how books are reaching kids all over the globe.
+So far, we have people “Passing it On” in the US, the UK, Australia, and Greece!

 Please feel free to contact me at www.michelleeastmanbooks.com